GSA/ficam-federation/_plan/00_index.md

 * Significantly reduces costs for new IT infrastructure
 * Significantly reduces costs for internal identity and access services

-## Things To Consider
-Is Federation right for my agency?
-Your answers to these questions may help you to decide:
+## What Are Your Business Needs?<!--Is Federation possible only for larger agencies with large customer bases and more funding?
+Would smaller agencies benefit from federation and can they afford it?
+Most visited websites:  https://analytics.usa.gov/-->

+Federation is an optimal solution for agencies with larger customer bases and many externally facing websites.

-* How many externally facing websites and mission-critical applications we own?
+* How many externally facing websites and mission-critical applications do we own?
 * How big is our customer population?
-* What funding is available for single sign-on/federated sign-on IT improvements?<!--New IT modernization funding available, per OMB at ICAM Day-->
-* Are internal IT funding sources available?
+* What funding is available for IT improvements?<!--e.g., $250M Technology Modernization Fund established by the Modernizing Government Technology Act, [M-18-12 Implementation of the Modernizing Government Technology Act](https://www.whitehouse.gov/wp-content/uploads/2017/11/M-18-12.pdf){:target="_blank"}-->
 * What are the potential risks?
 * Are our stakeholders likely to agree with this bold move?

-These **key actions** will help you to plan for a federation project:
+If your agency is encouraged by the possibilities of federation, here are some **key actions** to help you plan for a federation project:

 ## <span style="color: #0C5C89">**Federation Project Checklist**</span>

-<i class="fa fa-check-square-o"></i> &nbsp;**Create an agency Tiger Team/Working Group to determine whether federation will benefit your agency**
+<i class="fa fa-check-square-o"></i> &nbsp;**Create an Agency Tiger Team/Working Group to determine whether federation will benefit your agency**

 <i class="fa fa-check-square-o"></i> &nbsp;**Direct the agency Tiger Team/Working Group to create a business case for federation**
 * Include in the business case:
 > Document the "as-is" and "to-be" (optimized) states of targeted processes
 > Identify targeted websites/applications
 > Estimate the potential costs
-> Identify funding sources
+> Identify funding sources<!--e.g., Technology Modernization Fund established by the Modernizing Government Technology Act-->
 > Identify the potential risks
 * Identify stakeholders and obtain preliminary approval<!--FICAM Roadmap list of Stakeholders is voluminous.
 How does PM identify which stakeholders must approve?-->
 * Obtain CIO, CISO, and CFO approval to proceed with your agency's federation project

-Once you get a green light:
+You've gotten the green light:

-<i class="fa fa-check-square-o"></i> &nbsp;**Identify an agency architecture team to propose a federation solution**
+<i class="fa fa-check-square-o"></i> &nbsp;**Identify an Agency architecture team to propose a federation solution**
 * Identify architecture team members
 * Develop a proposed federation solution:
 > Count the agency's targeted websites and mission-critical applications